vendor offerings + updates for 6/27

 ~ Dried Herbs for your own blends

-~ Function Foods -> herbal broth, pestos, and dips!
+~ Function Foods -> herbal broth, seasonal pestos and dips

 Sunshine